 The completion of some of the surface studies on Alid prompts concentration on recent work.
 The hydrogeological assessment performed regionally indicates that the recharge area is mainly from three catchments, with input mainly from the highland area.
 Thorough assessments of Rose diagram and fault and fracture (FFD) analyses have been performed to know areas of up-flow zone.
 A reservoir temperature of more than 225°C was estimated in the Alid geothermal prospect using gas geothermometers.
 The resistivity survey that was conducted recently has availed an interesting anomaly at the rift floor and opened a wider perspective in exploration.
-Gravity and microseismic studies, and soil-gas surveys were planned for completion in 2019, but due to Covid 19 and other related problems they have not materialized yet.
+Gravity and microseismic studies, and soil-gas surveys have been planned to complete surface exploration studies.